top of page

 Chicken and egg?
 Unravelling the links between over-imitation and social affiliation

-• October 2021: Nottingham Trent University, UK
+• October 2021: Invited speaker at Nottingham Trent University, UK

 Social bonding and movement alignment in children and autism